 The Senator Was Indiscreet-1947 (Myrna has a cameo appearance at the end of this movie as his wife)

-Here are links on Amazon to purchase their movies on DVD and the two Myrna Loy books I mentioned above.
+Below are links on Amazon to their movies and the two Myrna Loy books I mentioned.
+Additionally, I've linked the individual movies above: you can just click on the titles.
 Prime Video options are also available for some of the movies.
 The Thin Man set is nice, but you can also purchase them individually.